Head of Household Versus Single Filing Status

 Use the tool below to see if you qualify based on a few questions.
 Then,

-Attention: Compared to the single filing status, the Head of Household filing status will get taxpayers get lower tax rates and a higher standard deduction, plus qualify more easily for tax credits.
-Many singles with dependents qualify as Head of Household - use this Dependent Calculator to see who you can claim on your 2021 Return.
-Additionally, other unmarried people and, with some exception, legally married people with dependents might qualify as Head of Household.
-Generally, however, to qualify to file or e-File as a Head of Household, you have to be unmarried and you have to support a dependent or qualifying relative.
+Attention: Compared to the single filing status, the head of household filing status will get taxpayers get lower tax rates and a higher standard deduction, plus qualify more easily for tax credits.
+Many singles with dependents qualify as head of household - use this Dependent Calculator to see who you can claim on your 2022 Return.
+Additionally, other unmarried people and, with some exception, legally married people with dependents might qualify as head of household.
+Generally, however, to qualify to file or e-File as a head of household, you have to be unmarried and you have to support a dependent or qualifying relative.

 If you live apart from your spouse and meet certain requirements - even if you aren't divorced or legally separated - you might file as head of household.
 Should you qualify to file as head of household instead of as married filing separately, your standard deduction will be higher.
 Plus, your tax amount overall may be lower, and you might be able to claim the earned income credit.